Janet Jackson: Personal life

 At age 18, Janet Jackson eloped with singer James DeBarge in September 1984.
 The marriage was annulled in November 1985.
-In 1986, Jackson began dating dancer, songwriter, and director René Elizondo Jr. In March 1991, Jackson married Elizondo and the union was kept a secret until the divorce was made public in May 2000.
-They had separated in January 1999.
-Elizondo filed a lawsuit against her, estimated to have been between $10–25 million.
-A settlement was reached and the divorce was finalized in October 2003.
-From 2002 to 2009, Jackson dated music producer, rapper, and songwriter Jermaine Dupri.
+In 1986, Jackson began dating dancer, songwriter, and director René Elizondo Jr. In March 1991, Jackson secretly married Elizondo.
+After separating in January 1999, their marriage became public knowledge when Elizondo filed for divorce in May 2000.
+Elizondo reportedly sued Jackson for $10 million.
+The legal battle concluded with a settlement, and the divorce was finalized in October 2003.
+From September 2002 to 2009, Jackson was in a relationship with music producer, rapper, and songwriter Jermaine Dupri to whom Jackson later revealed to have been engaged.

 Jackson was introduced to Qatari businessman Wissam Al Mana in October 2006, and began dating him in 2010.
 The couple became engaged and married privately in 2012.
 In January 2017, aged 50, Jackson gave birth to their son, Eissa Al Mana.
 In April 2017, it was reported that the couple had separated and were pursuing a divorce, which was announced by Jackson the following month.

-Comments on Kamala Harris

-In September 2024, Jackson gave an interview to The Guardian, during which she claimed that she heard that U.S. vice president and presidential candidate Kamala Harris was "not Black": "Her father's White.
-That's what I was told.
-I mean, I haven't watched the news in a few days.
-I was told that they discovered her father was White".
-Some media outlets later reported a statement from Mo Elmasri, who said he was Jackson's manager, and claimed that Jackson was apologizing and retracting her remarks.
-It was later found that Elmasri was not authorized to speak on her behalf when he issued the statement.